open-xchange/appsuite-frontend/documentation/00-getting-started/01-skills-needed.md

 ## JavaScript

-- No surprise there, the AppSuite frontend is written in JavaScript.
+- No surprise there, the OX App Suite frontend is written in JavaScript.
 - [JavaScript: The Good Parts (youtube)](http://www.youtube.com/watch?v=hQVTIJBZook)
 - Our own style is explained here: [Style Guide](TODO)